Daimler V8 engines

-V-8 engines were produced by the Daimler Company in displacements of 2.5 L (1959-1968) and 4.5 L (1959-1968).
+V8 engines were produced by the Daimler Company in displacements of 2.5 L (1959-1968) and 4.5 L (1959-1968).
 Designed for Daimler by Edward Turner, they were initially used in the SP250 sports car and the Majestic Major saloon respectively; ultimately, the 2.5 L was mostly used in the Daimler 2.5 V8 (later named V8-250) saloon made with Jaguar Mark 2 unit bodies from 1962 to 1969.
 Approximately 20,000 of the 2.5 L were used in the SP250 and the 250 saloon, and approximately 2,000 4.5 L in the Majestic Major saloon and its Daimler DR450 limousine variant which remained in production until 1968.

 Design and development

 Shortly after being appointed managing director (Chief Executive) of BSA's Automotive Division in 1956, Edward Turner was asked to design a saloon car powered by a V8 engine.
 Turner and his design engineer Jack Wickes began considering the initial concept of their new engine by examining the manual and spare parts list of a Cadillac V8 engine, a 90° design with an L-head (sidevalve) introduced in 1914 and regarded as the first mass-produced V8.
 Using a pushrod overhead valve system kept down design, development and production costs and allowed Turner to base the design of the cylinder head on those he developed for Triumph motorcycles including the use of hemispherical combustion chambers.

 Adapting the Triumph head design for use in a saloon car engine required much work in reducing friction and improving timing.

 Much of the development of the prototype engine was carried out by Dr. J. N. H. Tait.
 Tait had been involved with Donald Healey in the early post war years, working successfully on modified Riley 2½-litre Big Four engines, the final incarnation of which was used in 1953 Zethrin Rennsport prototype, delivering close to 200 bhp with surprising tractability.

 Limited investment in tooling for the 2.5-litre engine led to limited production capacity, with a maximum weekly output of 140 engines, and the 4.5 litre was only ever made in small quantities.
 This prescribed maximum output was never achieved during the production of the engine.